-Figure 7: PCGU Asynchronous Wake Widget Logic Diagram
+Figure 10: PCGU Asynchronous Wake Widget Logic Diagram

 Reset State: When the pgcb_rst_b is asserted, the outputs of the PCGU_AWW will be asserted.
-The PCGU also defaults to having clkreq asserted so this does not change the final behavior of the pgcb_clkreq.
+The PCGU defaults to having the async_wake_b path masked so this does not change the final behavior of the pgcb_clkreq.

 The PCGU_AWW design consists of the following pieces: